Set up a data warehouse

 In this guide, we will use BigQuery as an example.

-Google BigQuery is an excellent choice for most companies, starting with data warehouses.
+Google BigQuery is an excellent choice for most companies that are starting out with data warehouses.
 It is easy to set up and has a free tier.

 Please get in touch with us if you want to use another data warehouse.
-Here you can find our Slack community.
+You can find our Slack community here.

 - Go to the BigQuery console.

-- Create a new free account (it requires a credit card).
-But 10GB of data storage is free.
+- Create a new free account (a credit card is required), but the first 10GB of data storage is free.

 - Go to the BigQuery console: BQ Admin.
 Here, you should see your default project.

-- Create a new dataset!
-I suggest keeping it as a single region dataset.
+- Create a new dataset.
+We suggest keeping it as a single-region dataset.

 - Once done, your BigQuery project should look like this:

 - Create a service account to access your data warehouse.
-Your service account should have the role
+The service account should have the

-menu item..
-Mitzu will use this JSON key to access your data warehouse later in the next steps.
+Mitzu will use this JSON key to access your data warehouse in the next steps.

 Congratulations!
 You have successfully set up your data warehouse.

-Moving data to your data warehouse is also very simple.
+Moving data into your data warehouse is also very simple.
 You have multiple options available:

-- DIY - build your solution that collects data (Not recommended)
+- DIY - build your own solution to collect data (not recommended)

-This guide will use Jitsu as this is the simplest way to start.
+This guide will use Jitsu, as it is the simplest way to get started.

-Jitsu is an excellent choice for most companies that need data ingestion to the data warehouse.
+Jitsu is an excellent choice for most companies that need to ingest data into a data warehouse.
 It is easy to set up and has a very generous free tier.

-By the end of this guide, you will have a Jitsu account created and data from your landing page, your application, and Stripe data collected to BigQuery.
+By the end of this guide, you will have a Jitsu account, with data from your landing page, your application, and Stripe collected into BigQuery.
 You should see the result below:

 Let's get started!